Does aspect ratio affect the crop on printed products?

 Reviewing & Approving Orders

-Before the order is processed, it is important to review each order for problematic cropping.
+Before the order is processed, it is important to review it for problematic cropping.
+You can make changes to an order only while it is 'on hold', before it is sent to production.
 First, you will want to set-up a hold period in the store.
-Click Store from the main dashboard.
+Click Settings from the main dashboard.

-In the Settings tab, select the holding period.
+In the Store Settings tab, select the holding period.

 Click Edit (the pencil icon) to review and adjust the item in the order.